MoshiQAQ/MoshiQAQ/README.md

 I Am:
 Undergraduate at Gaoling School of AI, Renmin University of China.
 Microsoft Learn Student Ambassador.
-- 🔔 I’m currently preparing for MCM/ICM
+- 🔔 I’m currently in Huawei Atlas-200 DK
-- 🔎 I'm going to shift to CyberDog of MI after MCM/ICM
+- 🔎 I'm working on audio-visual navigation with MI CyberDog
 - 💬 Ask me about something easy to answer :)
 - 📫 How to reach me: yuzhaoyang0713@ruc.edu.cn
 <!-- - 😄 Pronouns:  -->